tfrank64/TFSwipeShrink/README.md

 ### Contributing

 Feel free to fork the repo and open a pull request.
 Using fairly normal convention, make changes in your forked repo, then submit a pull request.

+To view some of the original Objective-C code for this project, check out the `ObjCSwipeShrink` directory.

 ## License
 TFSwipeShrink is licensed under the [MIT license.](https://github.com/tfrank64/TFSwipeShrink/blob/master/LICENSE.md)